-- Have a high consequence of failure. - Have high use and subsequent impact on users would be greatest. - Have a total value that does not represent the greatest net value. - Have the highest average age relative to their expected lives. - Area identified in the AMP as key cost factors. - Have high operational or maintenance costs. - Have replacement with a modern equivalent asset that would provide the equivalent service at a savings.
+- Have a high consequence of failure. - Have high use and subsequent impact on users would be greatest. - Have a total value represents the greatest net value. - Have the highest average age relative to their expected lives. - Area identified in the AMP as key cost factors. - Have high operational or maintenance costs. - Have replacement with a modern equivalent asset that would provide the equivalent service at a savings.